This site requires a more recent version of Adobe Flash Player to function properly.

 The ice cream industry in the U.S. is shrinking gradually.
 In recent times there has been a growing trend of increased ice cream consumption at home as several key brands are becoming available at grocery stores.
 As a result of this, sales at ice cream parlors are declining.
-Baskin Robbins is slowly closing down its franchises in the U.S and expects the trend to continue in the coming years.
+Over the years, Baskin-Robbins has shut down its superfluous outlets in the U.S.

 How Does Trefis Modelling Work?

 How do we get the historical numbers for this chart?